Database connections are supported in Insights in ArcGIS Enterprise and Insights desktop.

 It is expected that all geometries in a spatial column share a common spatial reference identifier (SRID).
 The spatial reference of the dataset is determined by querying the first row in the table where the spatial column is not a null value.

 Insights does not check for the same spatial reference.
 Unexpected results or errors may occur if rows in the database fail to meet this expectation.

 Project on the fly

-Insights displays spatial data in the spatial reference system of your portal organization’s default basemap.
+Insights displays spatial data in the spatial reference system of your default basemap.
 This is for display and query purposes only; the underlying data is not altered.
 If the underlying geographic coordinate systems of the two spatial reference systems are incompatible, alignment and accuracy problems may be observed.
 To ensure fast performance and accurate display of spatial data, the spatial reference system of your spatial datasets should match the spatial reference system of the default basemap.

 If your data is from a SAP HANA database and it is not possible for the spatial reference system of your spatial datasets to match the spatial reference system of the default basemap, it is recommended that unbounded SRIDs be used for your spatial datasets.
 Unbounded SRIDs will ensure that your spatial data can be displayed even if the extent of your organization's default basemap exceeds the extent of the spatial reference system of your spatial data.